by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 Vertical = frequency.
 Bottom is 0 Hz, top is 40 Hz.
 The Schumann harmonics live at specific heights: 7.83 Hz near the bottom, then 14.3, 20.8, 27.3, and 33.8 Hz stacking up from there.

 Color = intensity.
-Dark blue or black = quiet.
-Green = moderate.
-Yellow/orange = elevated.
-Red/white = something's really happening.
+Dark blue or black means quiet.
+Green means moderate.
+Yellow and orange mean elevated.
+Red or white means something's really happening.
 This is the dimension that tells you how "loud" the electromagnetic environment is at any given frequency and time.

 Band 1 (6-10 Hz): Where the action starts